© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Northern of four round barrows known as Three Howes, 750m north east of Toad Hole is a scheduled monument protected by Historic England under reference 1019519.
 View the official record →

-Northern is a round barrow forming part of the Three Howes cemetery located in Yorkshire.
+Northern is a round barrow forming one of a group of four tumuli known as Three Howes, situated approximately 750 metres north-east of Toad Hole in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019519.

 Northern of four round barrows known as Three Howes, 750m north east of Toad Hole is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019519.